Skip to product information

 Summary

-Made from 100% clay from within the grounds of Yakushiji Temple, this piece is characterised by its clear beauty, with all impurities thoroughly removed.
-The clay has been around for ages and is homogeneous, and when fired it takes on a clear luster, and when fired it takes on a gentle colour like old roofing tiles.
+This piece is made using 100% clay from the Yakushiji Temple grounds, with all impurities thoroughly removed, and is characterized by its clear beauty.
+The clay has aged over time and is homogeneous, and when fired it acquires a clear luster, and when fired it takes on a gentle color reminiscent of old roofing tiles.
 Its smooth texture and resistance to warping are also appealing.
-The story of the clay, which holds 1,300 years of history, gives you a sense of peace every time you pick it up.
-This is a special piece that combines material, beauty and spirituality.
+The story of the clay, which embodies 1,300 years of history, brings a sense of peace every time you hold it in your hands.
+This is a special piece that combines material, beauty, and spirituality.

-A conversation with Rakusai Onishi – High-end pottery specialty store [Amagi-do]
+A conversation with Rakusai Onishi

-[I will send it to you quickly and carefully]
+• [I will send it to you quickly and carefully]

 We carefully package each product in a way that suits it best.